VirtuosoResearch/ML4RoadSafety/README.md

     - Using the above methodology, we iterate over all the streets and map the accident to the street where the difference of distances (AB - (AC+BC)) is the lowest.

 - **Traffic Data, Road Network:**
-    - Traffic Data contains the names of the streets defined by Department of Transportation
-    - Road Network has the names of streets given by OpenStreetMaps
-    - The names have to be manually mapped to combine both these data sources
+    - Traffic Data contains the names of the streets defined by Department of Transportation.
+Road Network has the names of streets given by OpenStreetMaps.
+These names have to be mapped to combine both these data sources
+    - Extract the lat-lon coordinates from the road names in the traffic data
+    - Apply the nearest street mapping methodology described above to map the street where the traffic was recorded to the edge
+    - Extract the county name from the lat-lon coordinate
+    - Calculate the AADT value of a particular county by averaging the AADT values of all the streets in that county
+  - Assign this value to all the streets in that county
+  - Repeat the above steps for all counties, finally getting the AADT values for all streets in the state

+- **Weather Data, Road Network:**

+  - From the lat lon coordinate of a partular node, extract the historical weather features using the methodology explained above.
+  - Repeat this exercise for all nodes

 ## Features

 ### Node Features

-There are 2 node features:
+These are the following node features:

 - Latitude
 - Longitude
+- Node Degree
+- Betweenness Centrality
+- Average Surface Temperature
+- Max Surface Temperature
+- Min Surface Temperature
+- Total Precipitation
+- Avg Wind Speed
+- Sea Level Air Pressure

 ### Edge Features

-There are - edge features:
+These are the following edge features:

 - oneway
 - highway
 - length
+- Annual Average Daily Traffic (AADT)

 ## Baseline Models